firebadnofire/pzsh/README.md

 # pzsh
 My personal zshrc

 For use by anyone.
-Anyone can modify and fork, but only I can modify the original.
+Anyone can fork and modify.

 Run `curl https://git.archuser.org/firebadnofire/pzsh/raw/branch/main/z.sh | sh` to install